 Dussehra Beyond Religious Boundaries:

 While Dussehra has its roots in Hindu mythology, its message transcends religious boundaries.
 It embodies universal values of morality, righteousness, and the enduring belief that truth and virtue will always conquer falsehood and vice.
-The festival unites people of diverse backgrounds, fostering a sense of community and shared celebration.
+The festival unites people of diverse backgrounds, and fostering a sense of community and shared celebration.
 In a world often divided by differences, Dussehra’s message of unity and righteousness holds immense relevance.

 The Modern Relevance: